 - What does “exhausting” actually mean?

-“Exhausting” refers to something that drains your energy or strength, making you feel extremely tired. - Is “exhausting” always negative?
+“Exhausting” describes something that drains your energy or strength, making you feel extremely tired. - Is “exhausting” always negative?

 Usually, yes.
 It implies something is so demanding that it leaves you feeling depleted.